seanpmaxwell/jet-schema/README.md

 const User1 = shared({
   id: { vf: isNumber, default: 0 },
-  name: { vf: isStr, default: '' },
+  name: { vf: isString, default: '' },
 });

 const User2 = sharedSchema({
   id: { vf: isNumber, default: 0 },
-  name: isStr, // ERROR: "isStr" does not accept `undefined` as a valid value but no default was value configured for "isStr" })
+  name: isString, // ERROR: "isString" does not accept `undefined` as a valid value but no default was value configured for "isString"
+})
 ```